k-capehart/go-salesforce/README.md

   - For DML operations, max number of records to be processed is determined by batch size (`25 * (batch size)`)
   - So if batch size is 1, then max number of records to be included in request is 25
   - If batch size is 200, then max is 5000
-- Can optionally allow partial successes by setting allOrNone parameter
-  - If true, then successes are still committed to the database even if a record fails
+- If allOrNone is true, then records are only committed to database if everything succeeds
 - Will return an instance of SalesforceResults which contains information on each affected record and whether DML errors were encountered

 ### InsertComposite